GoesToEleven/learn-to-code-go-version-03/000-br-bk-go-tour/03-variables-01/readme.md

 Each of these types has its own set of characteristics and best-use cases, and they can be combined to create more complex data structures.
 For instance, you can have a slice of structs or a map whose values are channels, and so on.
 Understanding the nuances between these types is crucial for writing idiomatic and efficient Go code.

-# String is a built-in type
+# String is a builtin type

 In Go, the `string` type is often described as being "like" a data structure containing a pointer to its underlying bytes and a length, similar to how slices work.
 Despite this, strings in Go are considered value types, not reference types, for several important reasons: